HOME PAGE WHO WE ARE QTH INTERESTs RADIO DEVICEs ANTENNAs INSTRUMENTs

 We had some other test pictures using the Commodore 64, when we were in Monza.
 A.T.V. will be for us the favourite activity till 1986, with a 15 elements beam and a linear amplifier.

-When the private televisions were not so common, IW2BFP and I2YOT were transmitting this picture for transmission tests.
+When the private televisions were not so common, IW2BFP and I2YOT were transmitting this picture

 I began seriously my activity in A.T.V. when I read an article by I2ORX, Giampaolo and I2NFB, Franco: it was published on Radio Rivista n°1 in 1979 and described the construction of an ATV transmitter using DJ4LB’s circuits, that appeared on VHF Communications.
 I had dedicated my tyme before to antennas and receiver converters; then , with elementary circuits, I began to transmit grids and chessboards painted by Commodore 64 and then I realized also the Tx DJ4LB with a videocamera.
 I began to change some circuits in this project with some new ones, till the ATV transmitter was completely home made (IW2BFP TX).
 So I realized a very compact video transmitter that was using directly the frequency 434.250, instead of a subcarrier of 38,9 MHz.
 The construction proved to be sure and valid, but unfortunately, after some months, ATV transmissions in 70 cm. were forbidden in Italy.
 In some other countries, with any prohibition, the transmitter has been well accepted and most successful.
 The activity in 1.2 Ghz has been very poor both for realizations and for distances (only in the city of Milan).
 When I moved in Pizzoli, I stopped completely every ATV activity.

 On the left a block diagram of the ATV transmitter BFP 70.
 On the right.
-The modulator, BFP 3, the one survived after
+The modulator, BFP 3, the one survived after the demolition.

 Electrical diagram of the ATV modulator BFP 3 ( negative amplitude modulation ) at 434.250 Mhz.

-Some other parts survived to
+Some other parts survived to demolition.

 On the left.

-Interstadial coupling with
+Interstadial coupling with helicoidal filters between

-mixer and driver in ATV TX
+mixer and driver in ATV TX by DJ4LB.

-In the center and on the
+In the center and on the right.

-Two cavity oscillators for
+Two cavity oscillators for some AM A.T.V.

-on 1,2 Ghz.
-The right cavity
+transmitters on 1,2 Ghz.
+The right cavity is exceptionally stable and has been long time the

-of a FM transmitter.
+core of a FM transmitter.

 A fortuit visit to an ATV Web site arouses in both I6YOT and IW6MKI the sleeping passion.
 We find every actual information on ATV and look for any possible SHF devices in our possession.
 Between those some 900 MHz resonators.
 I reduce the dimensions of one of them, controling each tenth of mm how much the frequency is increasing.